This page is here to give our residents a source of up to date information and resources during the COVID-19 outbreak.

 Covid-19 grant – Bicester Town Council has allocated £20,000 to help local organisations support the local community in the battle against the coronavirus and help the residents of Bicester (up to a maximum of £500 per application).
 Apply on this page.

 Council Committee Meetings – coronavirus precautions have forced Bicester Town Council to make cancellations to the committee meetings until further notice.

 Cemetery – following further government advice, the cemetery has been RE-OPENED other than on Fridays, when access will be closed during working hours (7am – 3,30pm) to enable our staff to undertake maintenance safely.
 You are reminded to comply with government advice on social distancing in order to prevent the spread of COVID-19.

-Bicester Market – the weekly Friday market will remain closed following government advice.
-For the latest updates please visit here https://www.facebook.com/BicesterMarketTraders/
+Bicester Market – the weekly Friday market has re-opened.
+For the latest updates and to check which stallholders are present please visit here https://www.facebook.com/BicesterMarketTraders/

 Play Areas – all play areas are now closed and will not be checked/inspected until further notice.
 Please do not use the play areas.
 We request the public’s co-operation and help to follow the government’s advice to deal with the spread of COVID-19.

 The Garth Park – has been re-opened, with the play area remaining closed.
 The skate park has also opened, but advice from Skateboard England recommends a maximum of eight people using the facility at any one time.
 In order to keep people safe opening hours of the park have been changed.
 It will open at 10.30am Monday to Thursdays, and from 7.30am Friday to Sunday, closing by 9pm each day.
 Please note that there are no toilet facilities available and the cafe and car park remain closed.